softone-as/softone-as/README.md

 ![](https://komarev.com/ghpvc/?username=softone-as)

-* 💼 I'm currently working as Frontend Engineer at DOT Indonesia
+* 💼 I'm currently working as Frontend Engineer at DOT Indonesia and as freelancer with Astacode

 * 📄 I’m also open for freelance project